rishabhgl/rishabhgl/README.md

 <br />
 <br />

 #### Thanks for stopping by!
-My name is Rishabh Goyal, and I am a pre-final student studying Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).I am looking forward to learning and collaborating with everyone!
+My name is Rishabh Goyal, and I am a final student studying Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).I am looking forward to learning and collaborating with everyone!

 <br />
 <br />